paambaati/codeclimate-action/README.md

 A GitHub action that publishes your code coverage to [Code Climate](http://codeclimate.com/).

+> **Warning**
+>
+> Please upgrade to v3.1.1 immediately. v3.1.0 was recently broken inadverdently, and the only fix is to upgrade your action to v3.1.1.
+Please see [#626](https://github.com/paambaati/codeclimate-action/issues/626) for more details.

 ## Usage

 This action requires that you set the [`CC_TEST_REPORTER_ID`](https://docs.codeclimate.com/docs/configuring-test-coverage) environment variable.
 You can find it under Repo Settings in your Code Climate project.